 Gorgeous blonde hair is nothing short of irresistible, but it can be a tricky color to achieve when you already have a preexisting color look going on.
 While going from brown to blonde hair is an extreme coloring job that requires dedication and caution, going from red to blonde equally requires the same care and planning.
 We know right now you can’t make this big change, but that doesn’t mean you can’t prep for it.
 Get excited about the new look you’ll have when quarantine is over!
 To get the blonde shade of your dreams, here are some things to know before going from red to blonde hair:

-Red to Blonde Hair: 5 Things to Know
+Red to Blonde Hair: 4 Things to Know

-Due to the fact that going from red hair to blonde color usually requires a lot of lift, it’s important to acknowledge that breakage is often associated with this look.
-To keep your ends, shafts and roots in good standing, you probably will want to wash less and avoid frequent heat styling in order to avoid unbearable brittle hair.
+Going from red hair to blonde color usually requires a lot of lift.
+It’s important to acknowledge that breakage is often associated with this look.
+To keep your ends, shafts, and roots in good standing, wash less and avoid frequent heat styling so you don’t end up with unbearable brittle hair.
 However, investing in repairing and hydrating products can also save your locks from feeling like a dry heap of straw.
-Be sure to use Bed Head by TIGI Dumb Blonde Smoothing Stuff and Catwalk by TIGI Fashionista Violet Mask after you wash for smooth and healthy-feeling blonde hair.
+Be sure to use TRESemmé Botanique Color Vibrance & Shine Intensive Mask after you wash for smooth and healthy-feeling blonde hair.

 Thinking about making the switch from red to blonde?
 Be sure to snap a picture and tag us @AllThingsHairUS!